An official website of the United States government

 These reporting templates collect quantitative projections of balance sheet, capital, losses, and income across several macroeconomic scenarios, along with qualitative information on methodologies.

-Note: Category III banks are not required to submit stress testing data to the OCC in the 2021 DFAST reporting year.
-Category III banks will be required to submit again in 2022.
+Note: Category III banks are required to submit stress testing forms to the OCC in 2024.

 The stress testing rule (12 CFR 46.8) requires a covered institution to publish a summary of the results of its stress test.
 The required summary of results may be published on the covered institution's website or in any other forum that is reasonably accessible to the public.

 A covered institution must publish a summary of the results of its stress test in the period starting June 15 and ending July 15.
 Unless the OCC determines otherwise, if the covered institution is a consolidated subsidiary of a holding company subject to supervisory stress tests conducted by the Board of Governors of the Federal Reserve System (the Federal Reserve Board) pursuant to 12 CFR part 252, then within the June 15 to July 15 period such covered institution may not publish the required summary of its stress test earlier than the date that the Federal Reserve Board publishes the supervisory stress test results of the covered bank's parent holding company.

 Covered institutions are generally able to satisfy the OCC’s disclosure requirement through actions taken to meet the Federal Reserve Board’s comparable requirement; however, the OCC reserves the right to require additional disclosure at its discretion.